- May 19, 2022

-The main building features creations by renowned glass artist Dale Chihuli.
+The main building features creations by renowned glass artist Dale Chihuly.
 All but one of his works displayed here are glass flowers installed near the ceiling in the James & Shirley Balk Café.
-To learn more about Dale Chihuli, visit his website.
+To learn more about Dale Chihuly, visit his website.

 A visit to the Frederik Meijer Gardens & Sculpture Park is an experience par excellence.
 After spending much of a day there, I left feeling that every aspect of this place was conceived and executed to near perfection.
 The visual stimulation is sensory overload.
 The quality of the artwork, sculture, and gardens is superb.
 Even the food in the café is excellent.

 The first thing you receive after purchasing your ticket is a carefully designed Guest Guide & Map booklet.
 Here you are treated as a guest, not a tourist.
 Every employee and volunteer we encountered was polite and helpful.